Washington National Cathedral: Worship

 The worship department is, like the cathedral itself, rooted in the doctrine and practice of the Episcopal Church, and based in the Book of Common Prayer.
-Three services are held each weekday, including the daily Eucharist.
-Sunday through Thursday, the cathedral choirs sing Evensong.
-The 40-minute service is attended by roughly 50 to 75 people, with more on Sunday.
-Three services of the Eucharist are held on Sunday, along with Choral Evensong.
+Weekday services of Morning Prayer are offered by Cathedral clergy online.
+From September through May, the cathedral choirs sing Evensong Sunday through Thursday.
+Two services of the Eucharist are held on Sundays, along with Choral Evensong.
+The Cathedral's current Canon for Worship is the Rev. Canon Rosemarie Logan Duncan.

 The cathedral also has been a temporary home to several congregations, including a Jewish synagogue and an Eastern Orthodox community.
 It has also been the site for several ecumenical and interfaith services.
 In October 2005, at the cathedral, the Rev. Nancy Wilson was consecrated and installed as moderator (denominational executive) of the Metropolitan Community Church, by its founding moderator, the Rev. Troy Perry.

 Each Christmas, the cathedral holds special services, which are broadcast to the world.
-The service of lessons and carols is distributed by Public Radio International.
-Christmas at Washington National Cathedral is a live television broadcast of the 9:00 a.m.
-Eucharist on Christmas Day.
-It is produced by WJLA-TV and is shown on national affiliates in most cities around the United States.
-Some affiliates broadcast the service at noon.
-The Christmas service at the cathedral was broadcast to the nation on television from 1953 until 2010 and is still webcast live from the cathedral's homepage.
+The Christmas service at the cathedral was broadcast to the nation on television from 1953 until 2010 and is still webcast live from the cathedral's homepage and its YouTube channel.

+Following the COVID-19 pandemic, the Cathedral stopped offering their 9am Contemporary Eucharist, thus only offering the 8am Holy Eucharist (said) and the 11:15 Principal Holy Eucharist.
+The 11:15 service typically features a blended worship style with music offered by the Cathedral Choir and Cathedral Contemporary Ensemble.